B2B vs. B2C: Helping Brands

 Utilizing True B2B Technology

-Over the past few years, large global manufacturing brands have led the transformation to digital B2B solutions and have brought this technology to a vast network of retail partners.
+Over the past few years, large global manufacturing brands have led the transformation to digital B2B solutions, bringing this technology to a vast network of retail partners.
 Because retailers are already adopting the wholesale purchasing process, they are now fully vested in it and are reaping the benefits.
-Brands that move against this trend and use their B2C platform for B2B are likely to be met with resistance from retailers who prefer the approach of an integrated and more capable wholesale buying experience.
+Brands that move against this trend and use their B2C platform for B2B are likely to face resistance from retailers who prefer an integrated, more capable wholesale buying experience.

 Retailer Adoption